 To apply for a Gregory Ahenakew Memorial Scholarship, a student must submit a completed application form and all required attachments to IGR.
-Applications must be received by IGR by June 30th of a given year to be eligible for a scholarship to be awarded that year.

-Applications are available at
+Applications must be received by IGR no later than June 30th of a given year to be eligible for a scholarship to be awarded that year.
+Applications are available at www.igr.ca

-www.igr.ca

-DEADLINE:

-ALL APPLICATIONS MUST BE RECEIVED BY 4:30 PM (SK time) June 30th.

-Submissions may be made by:
+DEADLINE: ALL APPLICATIONS MUST BE RECEIVED BY 4:30 PM (Saskatchewan time) June 30th.
+Submissions may be by email to reception@igr.ca, by fax to 306-477-5704 or by mail #400-203 Packham Avenue, Saskatoon, SK, S7N 4K5.

-- email to: reception@igr.ca

-- fax to 306-477-5704

-- mail #400-203 Packham Avenue, Saskatoon, SK, S7N 4K5